-The wounds on her hips are healing up nicely and is appetite is good!
-She has already gained over 1 lb since she was admitted!
+The wounds on her hips healed up nicely and her appetite was good!

 Thank you for your support and helping this fox heal!